 He settled in Manitoba and enlisted with the 108th Battalion.
+Once overseas, he was transferred to the 78th Battalion (Winnipeg Grenadiers).
 During the Battle of Vimy Ridge, he was crushed under dirt from an exploding shell and buried for two days before being found alive.

 Mr. Christian lost both arms and legs to gangrene and was believed to have been the only surviving quadruple amputee of the First World War.